How to add extra information to your signature with custom attributes

 To get the attribute’s value filled in, instruct your users as follows:

 Go to user.codetwo.com in your browser and sign in with your Microsoft 365 credentials.
-In the User info editor, locate the physicianLicense attribute, fill out the field next to it with your physician license number, and finally click Save & update to save the change (Fig. 3.).
+On the My user info page, locate the physicianLicense attribute, fill out the field next to it with your physician license number, and finally click Save & update to save the change (Fig. 3.).

 This is where you user’s part ends.
 Remember to allow some time for the change to propagate.

-If your user base is large or you cannot ask your users to fill out the necessary field for a different reason, the User attributes manager lets you update users’ attributes in bulk, too.
+If your user base is large or you cannot ask your users to fill out the necessary field for a different reason, the Attributes manager lets you update users’ attributes in bulk, too.